-Since the lower 90% confidence limit for our steelhead size index was exceeded in both the Yakima River main stem (age 1 rainbow trout) and Yakima Basin tributaries (all ages of rainbow trout), we tested if the changes could be reasonably attributed to supplementation.
-We did not detect a statistically significant decrease in our steelhead size index (age 1 rainbow trout; BACIP; P = 0.74) or our steelhead biomass index (age 1 rainbow trout; BACIP; P = 0.45) in the main stem downstream from the Clark Flats acclimation facility.
-Interestingly, we did not detect a significant relationship between our steelhead abundance and size index relationship (R^2 = 0.09; P = 0.15) suggesting density dependence was probably not influencing our steelhead size index.
-For tributary comparisons, we did not detect significant differences in our steelhead size index in comparisons between the North Fork Teanaway River downstream from the Jack Creek acclimation facility (treatment sites) and the West (BACIP; P=0.07) and Middle Fork (BACIP; P=0.41) Teanaway River reference sites.
-Additional comparisons of our steelhead size index in the main stem Teanaway River relative to the West and Middle Fork Teanaway River reference sites were not consistent with an impact (i.e. all changes were positive).
-Thus, at this time, the weight-of-evidence suggests declines in our steelhead size index are not likely the result of salmon supplementation activities in the basin.
+Since the lower 90% confidence limit for our Steelhead size index was exceeded in both the Yakima River main stem (age 1 Rainbow Trout) and Yakima Basin tributaries (all ages of Rainbow Trout), we tested if the changes could be reasonably attributed to supplementation.
+We did not detect a statistically significant decrease in our Steelhead size index (age 1 Rainbow Trout; BACIP; P = 0.74) or our Steelhead biomass index (age 1 Rainbow Trout; BACIP; P =0.45) in the main stem downstream from the Clark Flats acclimation facility.
+Interestingly, we did not detect a significant relationship between our Steelhead abundance and size index relationship ( $R^2 = 0.10$ ; P = 0.10) suggesting density dependence was probably not influencing our Steelhead size index.
+For tributary comparisons, we did not detect significant declines in our Steelhead size index in comparisons between the North Fork Teanaway River downstream from the Jack Creek acclimation facility (treatment sites) and the West (BACIP; P=0.05) and Middle Fork (BACIP; P=0.33) Teanaway River reference sites (e.g., all changes were positive).
+Additional comparisons of our Steelhead size index in the main stem Teanaway River relative to the West and Middle Fork Teanaway River reference sites were not consistent with an impact (i.e. all changes were positive).
+Thus, at this time, the weight-of-evidence suggests declines in our Steelhead size index are not likely the result of salmon supplementation activities in the basin.

-Although the before vs. after comparisons of rainbow trout abundance did not indicate declines warranting a refined analysis of abundance, we erred on the side of caution and conducted the analysis given our concerns related to the depressed steelhead size index.
-A comparison of rainbow trout abundance in index monitoring sites located downstream from the Jack Creek Acclimation Facility (e.g., North Fork and Main stem Teanaway Rivers) relative to reference sites in the Middle and West Fork Teanaway Rivers revealed significant reductions in the abundance of rainbow trout relative to the control streams (BACIP) in some years.
+Although the before vs. after comparisons of Rainbow Trout abundance did not indicate declines warranting a refined analysis of abundance, we erred on the side of caution and conducted the analysis given our concerns related to the depressed Steelhead size index.
+A comparison of Rainbow Trout abundance in index monitoring sites located downstream from the Jack Creek Acclimation Facility (e.g., North Fork and Main stem Teanaway Rivers) relative to reference sites in the Middle and West Fork Teanaway Rivers revealed significant reductions in the abundance of Rainbow Trout relative to the control streams (BACIP) in some years.
 We attempted to account for factors that may influence abundance such as movement and angler induced mortality.
 Motion activated cameras mounted in both treatment and reference sites during the open angling season in 2011 indicated that the reduction in abundance was probably not angler induced.
-In addition, we have not detected large scale movements of tagged rainbow trout between treatment and reference streams that would be consistent with a largescale displacement of trout.
-However, we do have evidence that the North Fork of the Teanaway River produces a high proportion of anadromous steelhead smolt migrants and significant migrant production may contribute to reduced resident trout abundance.
+In addition, we have not detected large scale movements of tagged Rainbow Trout between treatment and reference streams that would be consistent with a largescale displacement of trout.
+However, we do have evidence that the North Fork of the Teanaway River produces a high proportion of anadromous Steelhead smolt migrants and significant migrant production may contribute to reduced resident trout abundance.
 We will continue this investigation in the coming year in cooperation with the Yakima Steelhead VSP project.